dmbates/BEDFiles.jl/README.md

 ## Location of the missing values

-Some operations subsetting the rows to only those with complete data.
+Some operations require subsetting the rows to only those with complete data.
 Discovering whichrows do not have any missing data could be done by iterating across the rows but it is generally faster to iterate over columns.